okta/odyssey/packages/docs/components/button.md

 <Description>

-Use our default button for primary actions in a view.
+Use our default Button for primary actions in a view.
 For example, “Save”.

 It's ideal to have one Primary Button per view.
 However, it's okay to have more than one Primary Button as long that they are equal in priority.